 These grants are for financial hardship as a result of unforeseen circumstances.
 Download a College Hardship Grant application form, to be submitted to the Senior Dean at any time.
 Students who are concerned about financial hardship may wish to discuss their circumstances with the Senior Dean before submitting a form.

 For help towards travel and subsistence for purposes of an academic nature, not necessarily of direct relevance to the student's course.
-Completed copies of the Graduate Special Grant application form must be submitted to the College Office by noon on Friday of Week 5 in Michaelmas Term and Fridays of Weeks 0 and 5 in Hilary and Trinity Terms.
+Completed copies of the Graduate Special Grant application form must be submitted to the College Office by noon on Thursday of Week 5 in Michaelmas Term and Thursdays of Weeks 0 and 5 in Hilary and Trinity Terms.
 Guidance notes for completing the application form can be seen here.
 Please note that retrospective applications are not accepted.